University of Miami: Bowman Foster Ashe (1926 to 1952)

 In 1925, the University of Miami was founded by a group of citizens who sought to offer "unique opportunities to develop inter-American studies, further creative work in the arts and letters, and conduct teaching and research programs in tropical studies", according to the university's founding charter.
 They believed that a local university would benefit the Miami metropolitan area and were optimistic that the university would be a beneficiary of future financial support, especially since South Florida was benefiting from the historic 1920s land boom.
-During this era of Jim Crow laws, there were three large state-funded universities in Florida for white males, white females, and black coeds: the University of Florida in Gainesville and Florida State University and Florida A&M University, both in Tallahassee).
+During this era of Jim Crow laws, there were three large state-funded universities in Florida for white male students, white female students, and black students: the University of Florida in Gainesville and Florida State University and Florida A&M University, both in Tallahassee.
 Like most private universities of the time, the University of Miami was founded as a coeducational institution but not yet open to Black students.

-The university began in earnest in 1925 when George E. Merrick, founder of Coral Gables, granted 160 acre and nearly $5 million ($ million, adjusted for current inflation) for the university's founding.
+In 1925, George E. Merrick, founder of Coral Gables, granted 160 acre and nearly $5,000,000 ($ million, adjusted for current inflation) for the university's founding.
 The contributions included land contracts and mortgages on real estate that had been sold in the city.
 The university was formally chartered April 8, 1925 by the Circuit Court for Dade County.
 But by 1926, as the first class of 372 students enrolled at the new university, the land boom had collapsed and hopes for a speedy recovery were dashed by the Great Miami Hurricane of 1926.
 For the next 15 years, the university struggled financially, bordering on insolvency.
 The first building on campus, now known as the Merrick Building, was left half built for over two decades due to the economic difficulties, requiring that classes be held off-campus at the nearby Anastasia Hotel in Coral Gables.
 Partitions separated the classrooms, giving the university the early but long since discarded nickname Cardboard College.